Open-Systems-Pharmacology/Atazanavir-Model/Evaluation/Input/Content/GOF_diagnostics.md

-Below you find the goodness-of-fit visual diagnostic plots for atazanavir PBPK model performance (observed versus individually simulated plasma concentration and weighted residuals versus time) of all data used for model building.
+Below you find the goodness-of-fit visual diagnostic plots for the PBPK model performance of all data used presented in [Section 2.2.2](#2.2 2	Clinical Data).

+The first plot shows observed versus simulated plasma concentration, the second weighted residuals versus time.